-- Plan of Conversion or Alternative Statements in Lieu of Plan: Unless the converting general partnership opts to complete the Alternative Statements section of this form, a plan of conversion conforming to the requirements of section 10.103 of the BOC must be attached to the certificate of conversion.
+- Plan of Conversion or Alternative Statements in Lieu of Plan: Unless the converting entity opts to complete the Alternative Statements area of this form, a plan of conversion conforming to the requirements of section 10.103 of the BOC must be attached to the certificate of conversion.

-In lieu of attaching the completed plan of conversion, the converting general partnership may opt to certify and complete the alternative statements in the form.
+In lieu of attaching the completed plan of conversion, the converting entity may opt to certify and complete the alternative statements in the form.

-Certificate of Formation for the Converted Entity: The certificate of formation of the converted Texas filing entity must be filed with the certificate of conversion.
+- Supplemental Provisions/Information: Additional space has been provided for supplemental text to a section within this form. - Certificate of Formation for the Converted Entity: The certificate of formation of the converted Texas filing entity must be filed with the certificate of conversion.

 If the completed plan of conversion is attached to the certificate of conversion, the certificate of formation may be included as part of the plan of conversion or as an exhibit to the plan.
-Otherwise, if the converting general partnership converting entity opts to include the certifying statements in lieu of providing the complete plan of conversion, the certificate of formation must be attached to the certificate of conversion.
+Otherwise, if the converting entity opts to include the certifying statements in lieu of providing the complete plan of conversion, the certificate of formation must be attached to the certificate of conversion.